stffrdhrn/stffrdhrn.github.io/_drafts/relocs_tls_impl.md

 ### BFD Linker API

-The BFD api is a generic binary file access API.
+The BFD API is a generic binary file access API.
 It has been designed to support multiple file formats and architectures via an object oriented, polymorphic API.
 It supports file formats including [a.out](https://en.wikipedia.org/wiki/A.out), [COFF](https://en.wikipedia.org/wiki/COFF) and